Nkurunzizagashati/alu-AirBnB_clone/README.md

-#AirBnB clone - The console
+# AirBnB clone - The Console

 This project is about creating a clone of AirBnB website